-The hot weather can be really detrimental to certain plants that prefer moderate temperatures, not too hot and not too cold.
+The hot summer weather can be really detrimental to certain plants that prefer moderate temperatures that are not too hot or not too cold.
 Choose the wrong plants and you could be facing a gardening nightmare!
 Vegetables on the other hand can handle some extreme weather.

 The summer heat is perfect for lots of vegetables because they all grow quite quickly so that before you know it you’ll be ready to prepare food with your own yields.
+However, if you’re facing a heatwave you need to protect your plants from the extreme heat.
 There are some things you need to keep on top of when growing summer vegetables, while they are tolerant and easy to care for, they do still need some tender loving care.

 We will be looking at the best vegetables to grow in hot weather and assessing their maintenance level.
 You will also learn some vegetable growing tips and tricks to keep your veggies in tip-top condition.

 Tips and Tricks For Growing Summer Vegetables

 - If you are growing your vegetables from seeds, you will need to do some preparation before the hot summer sun kicks in.
 Plant the seeds in flats inside your house for a month before you plan on moving them outside.

 - Not every vegetable likes to grow in the same soil, so do your research about each and every one of the veggies before you plant them to make sure they are in the soil that they like the most.

 - Newly planted vegetables need to be watered at the root generously and frequently to help the plant settle in the soil.

 - Most vegetables will grow faster and stronger when planted in raised beds, this way you can build up the soil.